Hiking with Children: A Comprehensive Guide to Happy Family Outings

-- Always try to be one step ahead of the weather, and get them covered up before that rainstorm or have them slathered in sun block before the sun reaches its zenith.
+- Always try to be one step ahead of the elements, and get them covered up before that rainstorm or have them slathered in sunblock before the sun reaches its zenith.

 - You arrive, and the trail is closed due to a mudslide, or it’s a lot steeper and more challenging than you expected.
-Learn to roll with the punches and have a plan B, plan A may be out the window, but you are still having fun with your family!
+Learn to roll with the punches and have a plan B, plan A may be out the window, but you can still have fun with your family!

 Hiking with Babies & Infants (0-12 Months)

-Watch out for the elements, as babies are not yet developed enough to be able to regulate their body temperature well, so be wary of the cold, wind and rain and always plop a wide brim hat on their head to protect them from the sun.
+Watch out for the elements, babies are not yet developed enough to be able to regulate their body temperature adequately, so be wary of the cold, wind, and rain and always plop a wide-brim sun hat on their head to protect them from the sun.

 Hiking with Toddlers (1-4ish Years)

 So the little one has begun to walk!
 Great, you are now entering the phase where they can do some real hiking of their own!
-However, they are still going to be heavily reliant on yourself to carry them for extended periods, so you’ll need to be flexible.
-Here depending on the type of trail and your personal preference, you could go for a sturdy off-road stroller or continue with a hiking pack for toddler.
+However, they are still going to be heavily reliant on you to carry them for extended periods, so you’ll need to be flexible.

-On approaching preschool age (around 4 years), you will now have yourself a fully-fledged hiker, and can finally retire the child carrier.
-At this age though, they are also capable of running off – no matter how much of a super-parent that you are, you can’t keep your eyes on the 100% of the time.
+On approaching preschool age, you will now have yourself a fully-fledged hiker, and can finally retire your child carrier.
+At this age though, they are also capable of running off – no matter how much of a super-parent you are, you can’t keep your eyes on your kids 100% of the time.
 So it’s a good idea to lay down the rules before you hit the trail.

-At this point give them a whistle (attach it to their backpack or attach it to a lanyard around their neck) and make sure they understand that they are only to use it in emergencies.
+At this point, give your kids a whistle (attach it to their backpack or attach it to a lanyard around their neck) and make sure they understand that they are only to use it in emergencies.
 If they become separated from you, they are to STOP, stay put and blow the whistle in a burst of three until someone finds them.

-To try and prevent such an ordeal it’s best to teach your kids to always stay within sight of mom or dad, at least when they are starting out.
-As they become older, and more experienced hikers, they are allowed to disappear out of sight of mom and dad for short periods but never go too far without stopping to wait for their dawdling parents and of course, if they reach a trail marker or fork in the road.
-STOP and wait.
+To try and prevent such an ordeal, it’s best to teach your kids to always stay within sight of mom or dad, at least when they are starting out.
+As they become older, and more experienced hikers, they may be allowed to disappear out of sight for short periods.

-It’s around this age that you can begin teaching them how to read maps, start out with simple cartoon trail maps, and advance to their own topographic maps as they mature.
-Learning about Leave No Trace principles will help them respect the wilderness they are walking in.
+It’s around this age that you can begin teaching them how to read maps, start with simple cartoon trail maps, and advance to their own topographic maps as they mature.
+Also, learning about Leave No Trace principles will help them respect the wilderness they are exploring.

 Kids First Aid

-While you should always come prepared with a hiking first aid kit, as per the 10 essentials, check to make sure that it has some child-friendly features and create your own DIY first aid kit by supplementing with the following:
+While you should always come prepared with a hiking first aid kit in a suitable carry case, as per the 10 hiking essentials list, check to make sure that it has some child-friendly features and create your own DIY first aid kit by supplementing with the following: